 Tattoos generally emerged to a visible degree among those within the same subculture: military conscripts and veterans, biker gangs, incarcerated and ex-offenders.
-In the 1970s, Janis Joplin was among the first celebrities to popularize a tattoo - and appropriate her body - in a way that became widely known and revered.
-Interestingly, she only had a very small heart above her
+In the 1970s, Janis Joplin was among the first celebrities to popularize a tattoo-and appropriate her body-in a way that became widely known and revered.
+Interestingly, she only had a very small heart above her left breast, and a narrow "bracelet" on her wrist.
+This enhanced her notoriety and brought much wealth and fame to her artist-Lyle Tuttle-as thousands of fans followed suit (Vidan 2015).

-Beginning perhaps with the transition from rock to heavy metal music - and its attendant vivid and sometimes violent imagery - musicians added highly visible tattoos to their bodies, presenting themselves and their band in visually compelling ways.
-Examples include Axl Rose (Guns 'N Roses), Tommy Lee (Motley Crue), and Phil Anselmo (Pantera).
+Beginning perhaps with the transition from rock to heavy metal music-and its attendant vivid and sometimes violent imagery musicians added highly visible tattoos to their bodies, presenting themselves and their band in visually compelling ways.
+Examples include Axl Rose (Guns 'N Roses)4, Tommy Lee (Motley Crue), and Phil Anselmo (Pantera).
 Mainstream rock and pop stars followed, such as Lady Gaga, Rhianna, and Bille Eilish.
 Similarly, the movie industry features famously tattooed stars, such as Scarlett Johansson, Emma Watson, Johnny Depp, and Billy Bob Thornton.
 Professional boxers, wrestlers, and MMA stars are widely and heavily adorned, as are popular and revered sports stars in the NBA, NFL, MLB, and even men's and women's tennis.
 Fans of these examples minimally point acquirers toward a vicarious subculture identity made permanent in the flesh, or more broadly toward commitment to their own faith group or ideology.